RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Native-ISA.rst

  s_sendmsg 0x1
  s_sendmsg sendmsg(MSG_INTERRUPT)
  s_trap 1

-For full list of supported instructions, refer to “SOPP Instructions” in ISA Manual.
+For full list of supported instructions, refer to "SOPP Instructions" in ISA Manual.

 Unless otherwise mentioned, little verification is performed on the operands of SOPP Instructions, so it is up to the programmer to be familiar with the range or acceptable values.